 Also of interest is that Gorham has more people living here who work in computers and math than 95% of the places in the US.

-In addition, Gorham is a college town.
-There are a lot of students in Gorham attending college, and as a result Gorham provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Gorham is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Gorham enrolled in college, Gorham has a number of services, amenities and opportunities geared towards the needs and activities of students.

 Because of many things, Gorham is a great place for families with children to consider.
 First of all, many other families with children live here, making Gorham a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Gorham has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Gorham’s overall crime rate is lower than average for the country.